 2. Be resilient

 Change can be intimidating, especially when it challenges established norms and routines.
 However, embracing a mindset of resilience and adaptability is crucial to growth.
-“In a fast-paced environment with constant client demands,” says Maria Severino, Partner and National tax Leader at RSM Canada, “there will be days that are hard and sometimes things can feel like too much to take on.
+“In a fast-paced environment with constant client demands,” says Maria Severino, Partner, Tax Growth & Industry Leader, RSM US LLP and Tax Leader at RSM Canada, “there will be days that are hard and sometimes things can feel like too much to take on.
 On those days, drum up your inner warrior, and remember that it is persistence that really drives innovation.
 There is nothing more rewarding and no sense of greater accomplishment than to reflect back and see the impact you have made by embracing innovation and change.”

 3. Foster a growth mindset